Enhancing the advocacy role of the Chamber will bring greater benefits to our members, writes newly elected AustCham Beijing Chairman, David Olsson.

 AustCham Beijing recently launched its Professional Women’s Initiative – Phoenix – a forum in China for women with a connection to Australia to share ideas and experiences, and to inspire and support each other with the greater goal of becoming an international network of women for women.

 The phoenix is a truly powerful symbol.
-In many cultures, and no less in China, where the phoenix stands for something strong, unique and beautiful; power used wispeonix_webely, and strength applied with gentleness.
+In many cultures, and no less in China, where the phoenix stands for something strong, unique and beautiful; power used wisely, and strength applied with gentleness.
 In China, it also carries with it qualities of morality, honesty, loyalty and good luck.

 Save the Date – Rising from the Ashes – Panel Discussion.
 November 24, 2010.